hannydevelop/Ruststuff/src/Cosmos/Cosmos1.md

 For the purpose of this article, "ABCI application" refers to the logic that actually runs on the blockchain.
 While, the "end-user application" refers to a wallet or an app that the user downloads/interacts with.
 The Transactions sent by an end-user application are ultimately processed by the ABCI application.

 ## Validators, who are they?
+Proof of Work (POW) uses a competitive validation method to confirm transactions and add new blocks to the blockchain.
+This method involves vast, decentralized networks of computers around the world that verify and secure the virtual ledgers that document cryptocurrency transactions.
+However, this network requires a huge amount of processing power.
+It is an energy-intensive process that can have trouble scaling to accommodate vast number of transactions.

+To solve this problem, Tendermint's consensus algorithm utilizes Proof of Stake.
+Stakeholders who are called Validators are responsible for committing new blocks in the blockchain.
+These validators participate in the consensus protocol by broadcasting votes which contain cryptographic signatures signed by each validator's private key.
+In some Proof-of-Stake consensus algorithm, there's a completely decentralized system where all stakeholders (even those who are not always available online) participate in the committing of blocks.

+However, this is different in Tendermint.
+Validators are expected to be online, and the set of validators is permissioned/curated by some external process.
+Validators have a cryptographic key-pair and an associated amount of "voting power".
+Voting power need not be the same.

+As we go further in this series, we'll explore validators in details.

 ## Putting all pieces together

 ## Conclusion